 Our fixed maturity securities portfolio is also exposed to credit risk, which we attempt to manage through issuer and industry diversification.
 We regularly monitor our overall investment results and review compliance with our investment objectives and guidelines.
-Our investment guidelines include limitations on the minimum rating of fixed maturity securities in our investment portfolio, as well as restrictions on investments in fixed maturity securities of a single issuer.
-As of December 31, 2007 and December 31, 2006, all of the fixed maturity securities in our portfolio were rated investment grade by the Securities Valuation office of the NAIC or by Standard & Poor's, Moody's or Fitch.
+Our investment guidelines include limitations on the minimum rating of fixed maturity securities in our investment portfolio, as well as restrictions on investments in fixed maturity securities in our portfolio were rated investment 31, 2007 and December 31, 2006, all of the fixed maturity securities in our portfolio were rated investment grade by the Securities Valuation office of the NAIC or by Standard & Poor's, Moody's or Fitch.